-In 1957, Triana’s paintings caught the eye of artist Mario Carreño, then the director of the Museo of Bellas Artes in Havana, Cuba.
+In 1957, Triana’s paintings caught the eye of artist Mario Carreño, who was then the Director of the Museo de Bellas Artes in Havana, Cuba.
 Carreño decided to include her work in a group exhibition at the museum, which would mark the beginning of a long career for the self-taught Triana, who has since been described as one of the most authentic and versatile Cuban artists of her generation.
 Living in New York City since 1975, her work has rebelled—in ways overt and subtle—against society’s attempts to stereotype women and impose limitations on their freedom of expression.

 Triana mentions Goya, Rembrandt, and Caravaggio as classical influences on her work, as well as modern artists such as Duchamp, Bacon, and works from the Futurism movement.
 Through various stages in her artistic career, Triana has focused on visual expressions of movement, fragmentation, transformation, and the interplay between light and shadow.

 Triana’s work was the subject of Gladys Triana: A Retrospective Review 1965 – 2016, published in 2016.
 The book contains a forward by Eduardo Sullivan, with articles by Ricardo Pau-Llosa, Luis Carlos Emerich, Barbara MacAdam, Adriana Herrera, and José Antonio Navarrete.
 Review copies are available by request.